haoxx0351/Analysis-of-ACORN-HAI/README.md

   - **3GCRE (thir_ent)**
   - **CRE (car_ent)**

-- Run all R scripts in each subfolder.
+- Run the numbered R scripts in order within each subfolder.
 - Tables and figures will be saved in the respective `table/` and `figure/` directories.

 #### Excess length of stay
 - Open the `excess_length_of_stay` folder.
-- Run all R scripts.
+- Run the R scripts in numerical order.
 - Tables and figures will be saved in `excess_length_of_stay/table/` and `excess_length_of_stay/figure/` directories.

 ---